What Income Do I Need For A 400k Mortgage

 The Loan to Value (LTV) of a mortgage is the amount borrowed compared to the size of the deposit put down.

 This means that a mortgage with a 10% deposit will have a LTV of 90%.
 It is important to note that having a larger deposit will increase the amount of products available to you, and decrease the rate of interest you pay on the loan.

 If you are buying a house with a 10% deposit and the house price was £444,444 then the mortgage required would be £400k.

 Can you get a £400k mortgage with credit issues?

 This will depend on what the credit issues were.

-As well as your income and the deposit you have a lender will also take into account any current or previous credit issues you may have or had in determining whether to borrow to you.
+As well as your income and the deposit you have, a lender will also take into account any current or previous credit issues you may have or had in determining whether to borrow from you.

 If you are unsure then it is a good idea to get a credit report.
 See here for more information on your credit score and how it could impact your mortgage application.